B2B CONTENT MARKETING

 The simplest and most effective way to get things going?
 A blog!

-Most B2B companies benefit from having a blog at the center of their content marketing strategy, particularly as it gives them full control over their brand and messaging.
-The blog focuses on your core business area, such as industrial pumps or life-saving equipment.
-Posts or articles are created for the blog, then typically promoted via social media (think LinkedIn, Twitter, Instagram and Facebook) and email marketing campaigns.
+Most B2B companies benefit from having a blog at the center of their content marketing strategy to have more control over their brand and messaging.
+Posts or articles are created for the blog, then promoted via social media and email marketing campaigns.
+First, however, your clients will need a customized content marketing strategy to coordinate, execute, and promote their posts effectively.

 But our people aren’t comfortable blogging!

-We work with engineers, scientists and management of many different companies and academic institutions.
-So we meet all kinds of attitudes toward blogging – from the scientist who is worried about her reputation to engineers who wonder if we can get the details right.
+We work with engineers, scientists and management from many different industries, so we meet all kinds of attitudes toward blogging.
 In every case, our writers manage to satisfy – and even delight – such people.
-In fact, we often write technically complex blog posts with very little input from subject matter experts, and there are seldom more than one or two rounds of corrections before it’s ready to publish!
+In fact, we often write technically complex blog posts with very little input or corrections from subject matter experts before their ready to publish!

-Content marketing sounds great, but doesn’t it take a lot of resources?
+Does content marketing take a lot of resources?

 What size of investment is needed for quality content marketing?